umrover/mrover-workspace/jarvis_files/README.md

 ## Technical Documentation

 Technical documentation for the Jarvis build system is a work in progress.
-The Python docstrings provided for the functions in `buildlib.py` and the `tasks/` directory ought to be moderately useful for anyone who wishes to work on Jarvis, but improvements are in the works.
+The Python docstrings provided for the functions in `buildsys/` ought to be moderately useful for anyone who wishes to work on Jarvis, but improvements are in the works.

 ## Future goals

-- Add support for playing Ansible playbooks.
-- Add support for the mbed CLI build system.
+Quality of life improvements, and a smaller, more orthogonal codebase.